-The scope of this policy includes any and all use of institutional IT resources, including but not limited to, the student and faculty portals, computer systems, phones, email, the network, network resources, and institution's Internet and Intranet connections.
+The scope of this policy includes any and all use of institutional IT resources, including but not limited to, the student and faculty portals, computer systems, phones, email, the network, network resources, and the institution's Internet and Intranet connections.

-The Cummings Graduate Institute recognizes that use of e-mail and the Internet make communication more efficient and effective.
-However, Internet service and e-mail are valuable, costly resources and their purpose is to facilitate educational business.
+The Cummings Graduate Institute recognizes that use of email and the Internet make communication more efficient and effective.
+However, Internet service and email are valuable, costly resources and their purpose is to facilitate educational business.
 Irresponsible use reduces their availability for critical business operations, compromises security and network integrity, and leaves the institution open to potentially damaging litigation.
-All use of the Cummings Institution IT resources must be in support of business, education, and research consistent with the purposes of the institution.
-This policy discusses acceptable usage for computers, e-mail, and the Internet.
+All use of Cummings Graduate Institute IT resources must be in support of business, education, and research consistent with the purposes of the institution.
+This policy discusses acceptable usage for computers, email, and the Internet.